 It is the patient’s decision from whom to receive care.
-Therefore, it is the responsibility of all practitioners and other parties to ensure that:
+Therefore, it is the responsibility of all parties to ensure that:

-• Patients should clearly understand they have a choice of health care providers and notice to patients of the departing physician should include an unambiguous statement that patients have a choice of from whom to receive medical care.
-It is unethical to withhold information upon request of a patient.
-If the responsibility for notifying patients falls to the departing practitioner rather than to the group or employer there should be no interference in discharge of this responsibility by withholding essential information.
+- Patients should clearly understand they have a choice of health care providers and notice to patients of the departing licensee should include an unambiguous statement that patients may choose from whom to receive medical care.
+It is unethical to take any actions such as withholding information regarding the new practice location of the licensee when requested by a patient.
+Both the licensee and any relevant practice group or employer are responsible for notifying patients, and no party should interfere in the discharge of this obligation by withholding essential information.

-• Patients should be told both how to contact practitioner(s) remaining in practice, and when specifically requested, how to contact departing practitioners.
+- Patients should be told both how to contact licensee(s) remaining in practice, and when specifically requested, how to contact departing licensees.

-• Patients are told how to obtain copies of or transfer their medical records and how long their medical records will be available.
+- Patients are told how to obtain copies of, or transfer, their medical records.

-The Board recommends that practitioners and practices prepare written policies regarding the secure maintenance, storage, transfer, data sharing, and retrieval of patient medical records recognizing that separate policies may be necessary for the storage of and access to paper and electronic medical records.
-Practitioners and practices should notify patients of these policies.
+The Board recommends that licensees and practices prepare written policies regarding the secure maintenance, storage, transfer, data sharing, and retrieval of patient medical records in case of the closure of a practice, recognizing that separate policies may be necessary for the storage of, and access to, paper and electronic medical records.
+Licensees and practices should notify patients of these policies.
 At a minimum, the Board recommends that such written policies include:

-• A procedure and timeline that describes how the practitioner or practice will notify each patient about (1) a pending practice closure or practitioner departure, (2) how medical records are to be accessed, and (3) how future notices of the location of the practice’s medical records will be provided.
+- A procedure and timeline that describes how the licensee or practice will notify each patient about (1) a pending practice closure or licensee departure, (2) how medical records are to be accessed, and (3) how future notices of the location of the practice’s medical records will be provided.

-• How long medical records will be retained and the procedure by which the practitioner or practice will dispose of unclaimed medical records.
+- How long medical records will be retained and the procedure by which the licensee or practice will dispose of unclaimed medical records.

-• How the practitioner or practice will respond to requests from patients for copies of or access to their medical records.
+- How the licensee or practice will respond to requests from patients for copies of or access to their medical records.

-• In the event of a practitioner’s death or incapacity, how the deceased practitioner’s executor, administrator, personal representative, or survivor will notify patients of the location of their medical records, how patients can access those records, and how and when unclaimed medical records will be destroyed after a specified period of time.
+- In the event of a licensee’s death or incapacity, how the deceased licensee’s executor, administrator, personal representative, or survivor will notify patients of the location of their medical records, how patients can access those records, and how and when unclaimed medical records will be destroyed after a specified period of time.

-• The procedure by which the practitioner or practice will maintain medical record confidentiality and data integrity.
+- The procedure by which the licensee or practice will maintain medical record confidentiality and data integrity.
 Practice transitions are also times when there is increased risk of privacy breaches or inappropriate disclosure.
-HIPAA rules require that patients must be promptly informed about any security breach or unauthorized disclosure describing what information was breached, what steps patients may take to minimize adverse consequences of inappropriate disclosure of their personal health information placing the interests of patients above those of the physician, medical practice, or institution.
+HIPAA and other privacy rules require that patients must be promptly informed about any security breach or unauthorized disclosure describing what information was breached, and what steps patients may take to minimize adverse consequences of inappropriate disclosure of their personal health information.

 The Board further expects its licensees to comply with all applicable state and federal laws and regulations pertaining to a patient’s protected healthcare information.